A BRIEF HISTORY OF WOLVERHAMPTON

 In 1258 Wolverhampton was granted the right to hold markets and fairs.
 In the Middle Ages, there were few shops so if you wanted to buy or sell anything you usually went to a market.
 Fairs were like markets but they were held only once a year and they attracted buyers and sellers from far and wide.
 From that time Wolverhampton was a small market town.
 In Medieval and Tudor Wolverhampton the main industry was weaving wool.

 Through the centuries little changed in Wolverhampton.
 It was a small market town although it suffered a severe fire in 1590 which destroyed many buildings.
 Wolverhampton suffered another disastrous fire in 1696, which again destroyed many houses.

 WOLVERHAMPTON IN THE 18TH CENTURY

 As early as the late 17th century Wolverhampton was noted for making steel buckles and sword hilts as well as steel jewelry.
 The industry expanded rapidly during the 18th century.
-Other important industries in Wolverhampton in the 18th century were lock making and from the late 18th century japanning (making enamel for nick-knacks such as snuff boxes).
+Other important industries in Wolverhampton in the 18th century were lock making and from the late 18th-century japanning (making enamel for knick-knacks such as snuff boxes).

 The first canal to Wolverhampton opened in 1772.
 Canals helped the industrial development of Wolverhampton by making it easier to move goods and raw materials to and from the town.